neurodata/blog.neurodata.io/_posts/2019-02-10-how-to-write-a-paper.md

        1. bulleted list of previous related work (~20 min)
        2. bulleted list of potential extensions (~20 min)

+1. **References** make sure you have sufficiently cited the literature to place your work in context.
+For conferences, it is typical to have about 1 page of citations (10-20).
+For journal articles, 30-50 is more typical.
+Recall, the authors of these papers are likely to be the reviewers and readers for this paper.
+So, it is important that you highlight all the important work, and say how great it is.

 1. **Paragraphs** check that paragraphs follow [paragraph guidelines](https://bitsandbrains.io/2018/10/14/paragraphs.html)